Daily Current Affairs Quiz

 It was reviewed by Lt Gen Dhiraj Seth, GOC-in-C Southern Command, Pune.
 The exercise validated real-time drone-tank coordination in offensive and defensive armoured operations for the first time.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: connects to GS3 (Security and internal security) — UPSC may pair this with Integrated Battle Groups (IBGs) and the Shekatkar Committee (2016) recommendations on defence modernization.
-The concept of “attritional warfare” using cheap drones against expensive platforms is a potential Mains essay theme.
+| 📌 Exam Tip | connects to GS3 (Security and internal security) — UPSC may pair this with Integrated Battle Groups (IBGs) and the Shekatkar Committee (2016) recommendations on defence modernization.
+The concept of "attritional warfare" using cheap drones against expensive platforms is a potential Mains essay theme. |

 Question 15 of 30